PowerShell/Community-Blog/Posts/2021/02/Article.0001.ChangeDriveLetter.md

 Summary: Shows how to change a drive's letter and label using PowerShell and WMI
 ---

-# Change Drive Letters and Labels via PowerShell
+# Changing Drive Letters and Labels via PowerShell

 **Q:** I want to change the drive letter and the drive label for a new USB drive.